nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	GetById(id) – return the transaction with the given id.
 If such transaction doesn't exist, throw InvalidOperationException.

 	GetByTransactionStatus(status) – return the transactions with the given status ordered by amount descending.
 If there are no transactions with the given status, throw     InvalidOperationException

+	GetAllSendersWithTransactionStatus(status) – returns all senders which have transactions with the given status ordered by transactions amount (if there are multiple transactions with the same sender, return them all).
+If no transactions exist, throw InvalidOperationException